wooden crib in a nursery room

 Lighting

-• Soft Lighting: Use dimmable lamps or soft-hued overhead lights to create a calming atmosphere for bedtime.
+• Soft lighting: Use dimmable lamps or warm lighting for a calming effect.

 Personal Touches